MaximeKjaer/kjaer.io/_posts/2019-02-19-advanced-algorithms.md

 First, let's take a look at the probability that a single edge is in the optimal min-cut.
 This corresponds to the probability of the algorithm chose "the wrong edge" when picking uniformly at random: if it contracts an edge that should have been in $E(S^\*, \bar{S^\*})$, then it will not output the optimal solution.

-> claim "Karger Claim 1"
+> claim "Probability of picking an edge in the cut"
 > The probability that a uniformly random edge is in $E(S^\*, \bar{S^\*})$ is at most $2/n$

 Consider the first contraction of the algorithm (this is without loss of generality).
 Let $e$ be a uniformly random edge in $G$: